-Common prescription opioids include oxycodone (brand names: OxyContin, Percocet), hydrocodone (brand names: Norco, Vicodin), hydromorphone (brand name: Dilaudid), meperidine (brand name: Demerol), codeine, and morphine (brand names: Oramorph, MS Contin), and fentanyl (Duragesic).
+Common prescription opioids include oxycodone (OxyContin, Percocet), hydrocodone (Norco, Vicodin), hydromorphone (Dilaudid), meperidine (Demerol), codeine, morphine (Oramorph, MS Contin), and fentanyl (Duragesic).

-- Use in higher frequency than prescribed or for reasons other than prescribed; Running out of prescriptions early or reporting lost medication supplies.
+- Running out of medications early and/or frequently reporting lost medication supplies.

-- Use of prescription drugs for longer than prescribed or recommended.
+- Using prescription opioids for longer than prescribed or recommended.

-- Using prescription opioids in ways other than how they are prescribed, such as snorting, inhaling, or injecting them.
+- Using prescription opioids in ways other than how they are prescribed, such as: sniffing, smoking, vaping, injecting or skin popping.

-- Mixing prescription opioids with dangerous substances such as alcohol or benzodiazepines or stimulants such cocaine or methamphetamine.
+- Mixing prescription opioids with other sedating substances such as alcohol or benzodiazepines or stimulants such cocaine or methamphetamine.

-- Using prescription opioids that were not prescribed to you, i.e., taking a friend’s medication, stealing someone else's medications, or purchasing them on the black market.
+- Using prescription opioids that were not prescribed for you, i.e., taking medications from someone else like a friend or family member, or purchasing them on the street.